Koh Phi-Phi Rock Climbing

 Ferry boats arrive daily from Krabi Town, Phuket and Ao Nang.
 Take a bus or fly to any of these areas.
 If you are traveling over land it is always cheaper and easier to get a combo ticket (bus+boat).
 If flying, buy a ticket at the airport when you land.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Koh Phi-Phi:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Koh Phi-Phi:

 Featured Route For Koh Phi-Phi